Upcoming Events

 Rosa Luxemburg asserted a basic truth for our time when she said: Socialism or Barbarism.
 Only an organized working class can bring about this transition to socialism and avoid complete societal collapse.

-The daily struggle against exploitation of working people is at the core of the work of the Young Communist League and the CPUSA.
+The daily struggle against exploitation of working people is at the core of the work of the Young Communist League.
 Fighting back against capitalists in our workplace is the most basic and essential work we can engage in the fight for socialism.

-The proud history of the CPUSA and YCL in the fight back against capitalists in the US is one we continue to build on today.
+The proud history of the YCL and CPUSA in the fight back against capitalists in the US is one we continue to build on today.
 We organize in our unions, provide support for unionization efforts and striking workers on picket lines, and publicize support through our media.
-Our members in active in union struggles at Amazon, in fast food, with the Postal Workers, members of the building trades, and have been supporting striking nurses, teachers, graduate students, and other workers across the state.
+Our members are active in union struggles at Amazon, in fast food, with the Postal Workers, members of the building trades, and have been supporting striking nurses, teachers, graduate students, and other workers across the state.

 Anti-Imperialism, the Peace Movement, and Building International Solidarity